 The Australian Human Rights Commission launched the Rights & Responsibilities Consultation Report on Monday, 30 March, 2015.

 The Report was informed by written submissions, an online survey and roundtable consultations held throughout Australia between August and December 2014.

 Clarification: Australian Law Reform Commission

-Please note that this consultation is separate from the inquiry by the Australian Law Reform Commission (ALRC) about ‘traditional rights freedoms and privileges’ in Commonwealth laws.
-For information about the ALRC’s inquiry, go to http://www.alrc.gov.au.
+Please note that this consultation was separate from the inquiry by the Australian Law Reform Commission (ALRC) about ‘traditional rights freedoms and privileges’ in Commonwealth laws.